karanmehta/custom-select/README.md

 ### What I learned

-* Click event propagation
-* Bind events on Native Select element and Cosmetic Select Wrapper
+* How to dispatch custom JS Events cross-browser

 ### Todos

- - Cross Browser Testing
+ - Cross Browser Testing (Done)
- - Optimizing JS
+ - Optimizing JS (In progress)
  - Enhancing UI
  - Option to enable/disable on mobile and tablet